 The houses are simple, built on wooden stilts, floating on the light blue water.
 It’s beautiful to look at them, to admire such a fragile structure resisting to the tropical weather and being used as a home by such kind and smiley people.
 Bajo Tribe, also called as sea gypsy, have lived in the water for centuries, they are outstanding free-divers, sailors, fishermen, and they have the happiest kids I have ever met.

 The boat houses are part of the past, now most of the Bajo people live in houses made on the stilts, above the dead reef of corals.
 Houses, schools, a mosque and even a clinic, everything connected by walkways.
 A floating reality that is hard to describe and understand.
-It’s raw and intriguing… Beautiful and enchanting, like everything in Wakatobi, Indonesia.
+It’s raw and intriguing… Beautiful and enchanting, like everything in Wakatobi, Indonesia. [more incredible destinations to visit in Indonesia here]

 The Bajo Tribe is famous on the internet with beautiful photos of floating houses and the kids paddling the canoes.
 But the truth is that only a small amount of travelers have the opportunity to travel to Wakatobi and visit the nomads of the sea.